- Book a Park Stay & Go airport package with IHG

 There are usually 15 days with some rain in Brussels, Belgium in February and the average monthly rainfall is 52mm.

-Browse the sunrise & sunset times for Belgium in February 2021.
-Select a month to view Belgium sunrise & sunset times for the next twelve months.
-The Belgium sunrise & sunset times shown below are for Brussels.
+Browse the sunrise and sunset times for Belgium in February 2022.
+Select a month to view Belgium sunrise & sunset times for the next 12 months.
+The Belgium sunrise and sunset times shown below are for Brussels.

 |Date||Sunrise times||Sunset times|